Causal-Invariant Cross-Domain Out-of-Distribution Recommendation: Methodology

-We propose an LLM-guided confounder discovery module that operates in an iterative manner.
+We now present the overall procedure of our proposed module.
+The LLM-guided confounder discovery module operates in an iterative manner.
 Specifically, we first use an LLM to propose candidate causal variables related to user interactions, employ a conventional causal discovery method to refine these variables, and then carefully extract observed confounders from the refined variable set.
 We use superscript $\tau$ to denote the $\tau$-th iteration.
 The module consists of five key steps.
 Taking the target domain $D^t$ as an example, the complete procedure is outlined in Algorithm~\ref{alg:llmcd}, and we elaborate on each step in detail in the following subsections.
 Likewise, the same procedure is also applied to the source domain $D^s$.